-The Danish artist Jesper Just (b.
-1974, Copenhagen) is internationally known for cinematographic works in which he explores ambiguous subjects such as gender, desire, relations and identity.
-His film works, installations, architectural interventions and live performances have been shown at the Venice Biennale (Danish pavilion) and the Palais de Tokyo in Paris, and at Performa 15 and on Times Square, both in New York.
-This exhibition at EYE focuses on Just's big spatial film installations.
+From 16 December 2017 to 11 March 2018 EYE presented an exhibition devoted to the Danish artist Jesper Just (Copenhagen, 1974).
+Just created an international stir with cinematographic works in which he explores gender, desires, relations and identity in a refined visual idiom.
+His films, installations, architectural interventions and live performances have been shown at the Venice Biennale (Danish Pavilion) and the Palais de Tokyo in Paris, and at Performa 15 and on Times Square, both in New York.
+The exhibition at EYE Filmmuseum focused on Just's big spatial film installations.

-Jesper Just is an artist who deals very specifically with the possibilities of making spatial installations out of film in the space of the museum.
-He often uses extreme dimensions, such as 25-metre-wide projections, to create presentations on various screens between which the visitor moves.
+The artist Jesper Just explores in his work the possibilities of presenting film as a spatial installation in the space of the museum.
+He often uses extreme dimensions, such as 25-metre-wide projections, to create presentations on multiple screens between which visitors move.
 Complementing these are complex sound and light installations, and sometimes extensive interventions in the existing architecture.